If you buy through affiliate links, we may earn commissions, which help support our product reviews.

 Wireless Humidity Sensor for Crawl Space & Attic

 A humidity sensor is great to monitor your crawl space or attic for excessive moisture levels.
-This can tell you if there is a leak in the roof or improper ventilation that may lead to mold and rafter damage.
+This can tell you if there is a leak in the roof or poor ventilation that may lead to mold and rafter damage.

 Also, a wireless humidity sensor is great at detecting possible water leaks or high moisture levels.
 You could put one in a room like a basement or crawl space and monitor the normal humidity levels over time.

-This can be done with the Trakkit THS Temperature & Humidity Sensor.
+This can be done with a sensor like the Trakkit THS Temperature & Humidity Sensor.

 Monitor Humidity in the Basement or Cellar